 What Proxies to Use in Web Scraping vs Web Crawling?

-But why use proxies in the first place?
+But why use proxies for web scraping in the first place?
 Well, the websites that you are about to start crawling and scraping might have all sorts of anti-crawling/scraping politics that will make it significantly harder for you to proceed without special tools and proxies.
 Otherwise, such hurdles and challenges can become critical and halt your entire operation.

 Once you are done with crawling and move to scraping (data extraction) you will likely raise red flags unless you start using pretty good proxies to cloak your activities.
 Now, if your geographical location is important, you will need to proceed with a static residential proxy that will show the web resource that you are a legitimate user from the same geo domain.